Back to Home Page or

 God, but the Goddess was not mentioned.

-When the law against witchcraft was repealed in 1951 Gardner broke from
+When the law against witchcraft was repealed in 1951 Gardner broke from the

-had been established by Cecil Williamson and housed in a 400-year-old Craft
+established by Cecil Williamson and housed in a 400-year-old Craft

 farmhouse.
-Williamson had originally named it the Folklore Centre and intended
+Williamson had originally named it the Folklore Centre and

-of ritual tools and artifacts.
+ritual tools and artifacts.
 Gardner purchased the museum from Williamson.

 It was in 1953 that Gardner initiated Doreen Valiente into his coven.
 The

-coven's rituals were virtually identical to those that Gardner described
+coven's rituals were virtually identical to those that Gardner described in

-in High Magic's Aid.
+High Magic's Aid.
 In his coven Gardner reworked his material since

 the material which he inherited from his first coven was only fragmentary.